nwlandry/software-demos/README.md

 # Software Demos

 **Folders:**

+* siamds2025: Tutorials for the "A Practical Guide to Modeling with Higher-order Networks" [Minitutorial](https://www.siam.org/conferences-events/siam-conferences/ds25/program/minitutorials/) at the [SIAM Conference on Applications of Dynamical Systems 2025](https://www.siam.org/conferences-events/siam-conferences/ds25/).
-* marchmeeting2024: Tutorials for the GNSP Short Course at march Meeting 2024.
+* marchmeeting2024: Tutorials for the GNSP Short Course at March Meeting 2024.
 * TMU: Tutorials for the Workshop on Modelling and Mining Complex Networks as Hypergraphs.

 **Colab notebooks:**